 November 8, 2021

-As the global safety science leader, UL promotes STEM/STEAM in our daily lives.
+As a global safety science leader, UL promotes STEM/STEAM in our daily lives.
 On National STEM/STEAM Day, we encourage students to explore science, technology, engineering, art and math.
 While we work toward a safer world today, we know the importance of inspiring the innovators of tomorrow.

 As American students and teachers celebrate National STEM/STEAM Day on Nov.
 8, UL’s Women in STEM (WiSTEM) team is building two programs that will bring firsthand knowledge and experience to students while teaching them about potential opportunities for their future.